philippberens/lifespan/analysis.md

     ## [1] 150.6574

-Following Kass and Raftery (1993), a BIC difference of 0.49 is not worth mentioning, providing no evidence of one versus the other model.
+Following Raftery (1995), a BIC difference of 0.49 is not worth mentioning, providing no evidence of one versus the other model.

 ### Bayes Factors